-The most comprehensive aggregate analysis of the longterm effects of deficit-financed tax cuts was undertaken by 12 economists at CBO (Dennis et al. 2004).
-This study examines the effects of a generic 10 percent statutory reduction in all income tax rates, including those applying to dividends, capital gains, and the alternative minimum tax.
-The authors do not examine the 2001 and 2003 tax cuts per se.
+13 The authors do not examine the 2001 and 2003 tax cuts per se.
 Because the CBO study focuses on "pure" rate cuts, rather than the panoply of additional credits and subsidies enacted in EGTRRA, the growth effects reported probably overstate the impact of making the 2001 and 2003 tax cuts permanent because in EGTRRA, many people did not receive marginal rate cuts and some received higher child credits, which should have induced reductions in labor supply via the income effect.
 In their analysis, every tax payer receives a reduction in marginal tax rates, so 100 percent of tax payers and taxable income is affected, whereas 20 percent of filers did not receive a tax cut under EGTRRA (Gale and Potter 2002).
-As Dennis et al. (2004) note in their study, "the reduction in marginal tax rates is large compared with the overall budget cost."
-Thus, the positive growth effects of better incentives are large relative the negative growth effects on higher deficits.